xuwei-k/sbt-dependency-graph-sugar/README.md

 ### Usage

-`dependencySvg` creates a svg file into the target directory of the project
+`dependencySvg` creates a svg file into the target directory of the project `dependencySvgView` views the svg file in a browser

 By default, the svg file is opened using the command ``open -a Safari [path-to-svg]``.
 This should work well on a default Mac.
-You can change this behaviour by creating a file, ``~/.sbt/gilt/sbt-dependency-graph-sugar-command`` that holds a replacement command.
+You can change this behaviour by creating a file, ``~/.sbt/gilt/sbt-dependency-graph-sugar-cmd`` that holds a replacement command.
 The plugin will try to find the first line of the file that it can parse as a command, and it should have the token ``$1`` where the path to the svg file should go.
 Example:

 	$ cat ~/.sbt/gilt/sbt-dependency-graph-sugar-cmd
 	open -a Google\ Chrome $1